 International study finds new genetic features in rare Burkitt Lymphoma cancer

-In a collaborative effort involving more than 16 institutions around the globe, researchers from the Simon Fraser University (SFU)’s Department of Molecular Biology and Biochemistry have refined the classification of a rare cancer called Burkitt lymphoma (BL).
+In a collaborative effort involving more than 16 institutions around the globe, researchers from Simon Fraser University's (SFU) Department of Molecular Biology and Biochemistry have refined the classification of a rare cancer called Burkitt lymphoma (BL).
 They hope this will lead to more precise treatment options and, potentially, to improved survival rates for patients.
 The study was published in the journal Blood earlier this year.

 BL most often develops in children or young adults and is fatal if untreated.
-Currently, the classification of BL depends on where the patient resides.
+Currently, classifying BL depends on where the patient resides.
 The endemic variant of BL consistently occurs in regions where malaria is common, such as Africa and Papua-New Guinea, whereas the sporadic subtype develops in regions where malaria is not generally found.

 Using sophisticated computational methods to determine the molecular and genetic features of each patient sample, the team discovered that the presence of the Epstein-Barr virus (EBV) in the tumour is key to understanding BL, regardless of where the patient resides.

 Grande says, “We have known about a relationship between BL and EBV for over 50 years, but we didn’t fully understand how this affected the development of BL.”

 EBV is present in more than 90 per cent of cases in malaria-endemic regions, and in up to 30 per cent elsewhere.

 “We examined tumour samples from all patients and found that EBV-positive tumours lacked important mutations in genes that play a role in apoptosis, also known as programmed cell death,” says Grande.
 “These data support a long-standing but unproven hypothesis that EBV disrupts apoptosis, and in turn, allows the tumour cells to grow into BL.”